ibpsa/project1-boptest/web/ibpsa_project_participation.md

 # Participation
-Participation is primarily envisioned to include software development, including methods research, code implementation, code testing, and test case creation, as well as CS benchmarking using BOPTEST and Project administration.
+Participation is primarily envisioned to include software development, including research methods, code implementation, code testing, and test case creation, as well as control strategy performance benchmarking using BOPTEST and Project administration.
 Please see the [workplan](/project1-boptest/ibpsa/project/workplan) for more details on tasks and project organization.